 In practical terms, this rests on a few key criteria:

-- Under your contract you must be able to substitute other workers or providers in order to comply with the contract deliverables – it is not you personally (as in the case of an employee) who is engaged by the employer.
+- Under your contract, you must be able to substitute other workers or providers in order to comply with the contract deliverables.
+The employer does not engage you personally (as in the case of an employee).

 - Your contract must also not imply a rolling, open-ended nature with an ongoing obligation to provide services to the employer, nor the employer to supply you with work.